 These knives are well known for being rough around the edges, intended to be hard duty knives.
 They are not about fit and finish like Spyderco or Benchmade.
 People advise not to buy one until you have handled one first.

 These knives are not made for EDC and general daily use, these are hard duty combat knives.
-They have spectacular warranty service and a fine reputation for customer service.
+They have a spectacular warranty and a fine reputation for customer service.

 100 percent made in America.